• Skip to primary navigation

 The most accurate way to check the salmon is to insert an instant read thermometer into the thickest portion of the salmon.
 The recommended internal temperature is between 135 and 145°F. The salmon should flake easily and be opaque all the way through; the center should not be red or translucent.

-Orange glazed salmon a plate with rice and broccoli.
+Overhead view of orange glazed salmon on a plate with rice and broccoli.

-• If you like fresh herbs, the orange glaze can be enhanced with rosemary.
+• Add fresh rosemary.
+Enhance the orange glaze with bits of fresh rosemary.
 Add a teaspoon of finely chopped fresh rosemary to the glaze and garnish with a sprig of rosemary.

-• If you prefer grilled salmon instead of oven-baked, you can cook the glaze in a small sauce pan and add it to the salmon after it’s grilled.
+• Grill the salmon.
+If you prefer grilled salmon instead of oven-baked, cook the glaze in a small saucepan and add it to the salmon after it’s grilled.
+Try soy-marinated grilled salmon.

-• Make this recipe in your air fryer.
+• Air fry the salmon.
 See the recipe card for instructions.

-• If you like the combination of seafood and citrus, you’ll love shrimp with chimichurri rice.
+• More seafood and citrus combinations: Try shrimp with chimichurri rice.
 It’s loaded with orange segments, juice, and zest.
 Another citrusy favorite is easy fish tacos with blood orange salsa.
 The salsa is so good!
-The classic lemon salmon with dill is always a pleaser, too.
+The classic lemon salmon with dill is always a crowd-pleaser, too.

 Make-Ahead Ideas

-To save some last minute scurrying around, get the glaze prepped up to a day ahead of time.
+To save time, prepare the glaze up to 1 day ahead of time.
 Stir together all the ingredients (don’t cook them) and refrigerate.
 Be sure to give the sauce a good stir before adding it to the skillet because cornstarch has a tendency to settle.

 Storage & Reheating Tips

-To reheat individual portions, microwave in 30 second bursts until heated.
-If you prefer, the salmon can be reheated in a skillet over medium heat.
+Reheating: To reheat individual portions, microwave in 30-second bursts until heated.
+If you prefer, reheat salmon in a skillet on the stovetop over medium heat.

 More Salmon Recipes